 Headlights that switch on automatically when it’s getting dark, and daytime running lights illuminated by very long-lived LEDs.

 Roof rails, which make it easier to fit rooftop luggage systems.

 Hill-start assist, which helps you start from rest on an uphill slope by controlling the brakes automatically.

 A 230-volt socket, for powering household electric appliances.

 Wheels made from aluminium alloy, which are lighter and often more attractive than steel wheels with plastic covers, and a tyre inflator kit.
 (A full-sized steel spare wheel is available as an option at extra cost.)

 A hill-descent control system aimed at light off-roading.
 It operates the brakes automatically to maintain a steady speed down inclines.

 Electronic stability control, which can help the driver to control a skidding car.
 All new cars must have this feature.

 Six airbags: two directly in front of the driver and front passenger; one alongside each front occupant to protect the upper body; and a curtain airbag on each side to protect the heads of front and rear occupants.

-Every Holden Trax carries a three-year, 100,000 kilometre warranty.
+Every Holden Trax carries a five-year, unlimited-kilometre warranty.